 So what’s next?
 “It’s time for us to roll up our sleeves a little higher and get to work making distinctive provenance-based rums and whiskey – and a lot of it,” says Co-founder and Head Distiller Lee Medoff, referring to the goal of producing 3,000 bottles a week of high quality, craft spirits.
 And Mr. Medoff has wasted no time as Bull Run’s distillery is now producing a range of spirits.
-The company’s Medoyeff Vodka was designed for sipping, and retains that velvety full mouth feel and slightly sweet undertones found in many small batch Russian vodkas.
+The company’s Medoyeff Vodka was designed for sipping and retains that velvety full mouthfeel and slightly sweet undertones found in many small-batch Russian vodkas.
 Other products include Bull Run’s “Temperance Trader Straight Bourbon Whiskeys”, Pacific Rum, Aria Portland Dry Gin, and, arriving in 2015, Bull Run’s Very Own Straight “Oregon” Whiskey, meaning distilled using local water and grains, aged in the unique Oregon climate.

-A great destination to taste terrific spirits, Bull Run Distillery is located at 2259 NW Quimby Street adjacent to Portland’s popular Northwest 23rd Avenue, with a plethora of great shopping, restaurants and bars where you can sample Bull Run spirits.
+A great destination to taste terrific spirits, Bull Run Distillery is located at 2259 NW Quimby Street adjacent to Portland’s popular Northwest 23rd Avenue, with a plethora of great shopping, restaurants, and bars where you can sample Bull Run spirits.
 They are open Wednesday – Sunday 12 pm – 6 pm (21 and older only).

 - 2259 NW Quimby St, Portland OR.
-97210 Map
+97210 Map.

-- Wednesday – Sunday: 12pm – 6pm
+- Wednesday – Sunday: 12pm – 6pm.
+See restrictions on website.

 Clear Creek Distillery

 In 1991, The New York Times caught on, stating this was the best fruit brandy being produced in the U.S., with the writer Eric Asimov echoing the same sentiments again in 2007.
-Clear Creek is probably best known for their award-winning Poir Williams pear brandy, including the flashy pear-in-a-bottle.
-Yet, their other liquors, such as Framboise, “we aren’t allowed to call it Calvados” apple, and Kirschwasser are equally wonderful.
-Clear Creek’s Blue Plum brandy is really that Eastern-Euro firewater known as Slivovitz, minus the hangover inducing impurities usually found in the cheaper imported stuff (Editor’s note: Food Dude’s first experience with alcohol was Slivovitz – never again).
-The unusual and unusually complex Douglas Fir Eau de Vie, may sound like a Pacific NW drunken camping trip gone haywire, but it is actually based on an ancient Alsatian liquor named Eau de Vie Bourgeons de Sapin.
-As of this writing, Clear Creek also offers not one, but six different Grappas, from those found in Italy, to an Alsatian style Marc, and a Oregon Pinot Noir Grappa.
-Other items include local fruit liquors ranging from Blackberry, to Pear and even Cassis made from black currents grown in nearby Scio.
-Clear Creek’s newest project is McCarthy’s Oregon Single Malt Whiskey, described on their website as “very peaty” and “Made from peat-malted barley brought in from Scotland; our whiskey would be a single malt Scotch if Oregon were Scotland”.
-In 2016, Clear Creek Pear Brandy was awarded double-gold at the Denver International Spirits Competition.
+Clear Creek is probably best known for its award-winning Poir Williams pear brandy, including the flashy pear-in-a-bottle.
+Yet, their other liquors, such as Framboise, “we aren’t allowed to call it Calvados” apple, and Kirschwasser is equally wonderful.
+Clear Creek’s Blue Plum brandy is really that Eastern-Euro firewater known as Slivovitz, minus the hangover inducing impurities usually found in the cheaper imported stuff (Editor’s note: Food Dude’s first experience with alcohol was Slivovitz.
+I was 17 – it was two years before I drank any more alcohol).
+The unusual and unusually complex Douglas Fir Eau de Vie may sound like a Pacific NW drunken camping trip gone haywire, but it is actually based on an ancient Alsatian liquor named Eau de Vie Bourgeons de Sapin.
+As of this writing, Clear Creek also offers not one, but six different Grappas, from those found in Italy, to an Alsatian style Marc, and an Oregon Pinot Noir Grappa.
+Other items include local fruit liquors ranging from Blackberry to Pear and even Cassis made from black currants grown in nearby Scio.
+Don’t miss their McCarthy’s Oregon Single Malt Whiskey.
+It has a deep smokiness with savory notes of smoked meats and leather, but its balance of oak and vanilla brings me back.
+“Made from peat-malted barley brought in from Scotland; our whiskey would be a single malt Scotch if Oregon were Scotland”.
+It’s very good and I buy a bottle every year.

-- 1835 19th Ave, Forest Grove, OR 97116
+- 1835 19th Ave, Forest Grove, OR 97116 Map

 - No Tasting Room.
-Check the Dogwood Facebook page for events and off site tastings.
+Check the Dogwood Facebook page for events and off-site tastings.